 Flu Vaccines for Children Under 2

-The benefits of flu vaccine for children don't last as long as those of other vaccines.
+The flu vaccine doesn’t help kids as long as other vaccines do.
 That's because the flu virus is always changing.
-Each year, the flu is a little different, so a new vaccine has to be prepared.
+Each year, the illness shifts a little bit, so a new vaccine has to be prepared.

-The first time your child gets a flu vaccine, he or she will need two doses, separated by at least a month.
-A child usually receives the vaccine in the leg or arm.
+The first time a child younger than 9 gets a flu vaccine, she’ll need two doses at least a month apart.
+Kids usually get the shot in the leg or arm.

-- Redness or soreness at the site of the injection
+- Redness or soreness in the body part that got the shot

 - Low-grade fever

 The vaccine can’t give your child the flu.